 Machu Picchu (meaning “Old Mountain” in Quechua) in the foreground and Huayna Picchu (meaning “Young Mountain”) on the right are mountains in Peru that rise above the Incan city of Machu Picchu.
 Huayna Picchu is 2,693 m (8,835 ft), which is about 260 m (850 ft) taller than Machu Picchu.

-The Incan city of Machu Picchu in Peru was named one of the New Seven Wonders of the World in 2007.
+Located high in the Peruvian Andes and rediscovered in the early 20th century, the Inca ruins of Machu Picchu was named one of the New Seven Wonders of the World in 2007.
 The site is situated roughly 2,430 m (7,970 ft) above sea level.

 Ruins of houses in the Incan city of Machu Picchu in Peru.